Jollyfant/node-seedlink-data-proxy/README.md

 # nodejs-seedlink-data-proxy
-Lightweight NodeJS server capable of communicating over the Seedlink protocol, broadcasting unpacked data samples through HTML5 websockets.
-When a client connects to the proxy server, a connection is relayed over the seedlink protocol.
-This connection is severed when no clients are available and kept alive while clients are connected.
-The server has support for streaming data from multiple remote Seedlink servers to different subscribers.
+Lightweight NodeJS websocket server capable of communicating over the Seedlink protocol.
+The server broadcasts unpacked mSEED data samples through HTML5 websockets.
+When a client connects to the proxy server, a connection is relayed to a configured seedlink protocol.
+The server supports data streaming from multiple remote Seedlink servers & channels to different subscribers.

 ## Installation